Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Locally non-discrete dynamics in .

 Since $F_1$ and $F_2$ do not commute, Lemma~\ref{LEM:ALGEBRA} can inductively be applied to ensure that each set $S(n)$ contains at least two non-commuting elements.
 Therefore, for every $n \geq 0$, there are elements in $S(n)$ that are different from the identity which, in turn, proves that the pseudogroup generated by $F_1$ and $F_2$ is locally non-discrete on $B_r(p)$.

-Statement (2) then follows immediately because elements of $\Gamma$ different to the identity cannot coincide with the identity when restricted to any surface $S_{A,B,C,D}$.
-In other words, for every choice of parameters $(A,B,C,D)$, any non-trivial reduced word in $g_x$ and $g_y$ (or in any two of the three mappings $g_x, g_y,$ and $g_z$) induces a mapping of $S_{A,B,C,D}$ that is different from the identity. \end{proof}
+Statement (2) then follows immediately because elements of $\AUTOGROUP$ different from the identity cannot coincide with the identity when restricted to any surface $S_{A,B,C,D}$.
+In other words, for every choice of parameters $(A,B,C,D)$, any non-trivial reduced word in $g_x$ and $g_y$ (or in any two of the three mappings $g_x, g_y,$ and $g_z$) induces a mapping of $S_{A,B,C,D}$ that is different from the identity.
+This is a consequence of El-Huiti's theorem in \cite{huti}; see Section \ref{SUBSEC:ALGEBRIAC_PROPERTIES}. \end{proof}

 {\bf Example 1 - Markoff Parameters}.
 It is an easy observation that for the parameters $A = B = C = 0$ the origin $(0,0,0) \in \mathbb{C}^3$ is a common fixed point for $g_x, g_y,$ and $g_z$ and that their derivatives at the origin satisfy $D_0 g_x = {\rm diag}(1,-1,-1), \, D_0 g_y = {\rm diag}(-1,1,-1), \, \mbox{and} \, D_0 g_z = {\rm diag}(-1,-1,1)$.